 So if we keep calm we can train to recognize the most efficient reach into the hot zone that an attacker can bring with his front side whether empty hands, empty hands knife, or stick and start our tested tactical response as he crosses the barrier of our territory.

 Feints of any sort bare hands or sharp weapon should be confronted with stopping any possibility an attacker may have to distract us with the part of his body that enters the hot zone first: His kick, free hand slap, or attempt to grab, or the knife holding hand.

-In some situation, attackers can use our social culture, to attack us when they are already in the hot zone – tricky surprise.
+In some situations, attackers can use our social culture, to attack us when they are already in the hot zone – tricky surprise.
 All we can do is constantly be aware and assess the safety of our social environment, and learn to identify our strength and weaknesses in that range.

-In conclusion, choosing the method of attack or defense whether linear circular or wild, are called for by an attacker’s assessment of his probability to feint, to generate sufficient force, and to avoid injury for himself.
+Choosing the method of attack or defense whether linear circular or wild, are called for by an attacker’s assessment of his probability to feint, to generate sufficient force, and to avoid injury for himself.

 Finally, the distance and positioning of our bodies at the time of attack coupled with the chain of defense principle determine if the attack will be linear or circular.
 If we are close for example our arms initial positioning will facilitate closer reach to the sides of our opponents' bodies.
 Our legs could provide easier reach to our attacker's lower extremities.